 Okay, so I already knew this, but this past year I really challenged things I assumed was true about myself.
 I read, talked to other people, observed my own thought processes and behavior, and ended this year much more self-aware than in years past.

 Once you understand your core wiring, it’s lightyears easier to make choices that are best for you and your family.
 What’s more—you don’t have to apologize for them.
 How and when you work, what you say “no” to, why you do what you do, how you educate your kids, who you spend your time with, how you cultivate your marriage… There’s no one universally right way to do any of that stuff.
 But there’s a right way that’s best for you.

 There is so much freedom there.
 And to not apologize for embracing it… That’s a people-pleaser’s milestone.
 It’s been big for me.

-All this points to deeper peace, a lightness I’ve never felt, and fuel for living well.
+All these point to deeper peace, a lightness I’ve never felt, and fuel for living well.
 I’m thankful for the bends in the road this past year because they’ve steered me farther down the right path.